 - Wet to wet-mesic soils should be seeded with a wet prairie or meadow seed mix.

 Finally, use the following seed rate depending on your site’s conditions.

 - Plant a minimum of 40 seeds/square foot.
 This helps to reduce the risk of weed invasion.

-- Reduce the seed rate to 30 seeds/square foot if there’s minimal weed pressure and excellent site preparation.
+- Decrease the seed rate to 30 seeds per square foot for areas with minimal weed pressure and excellent site preparation.

 - Increase the seed rate to 50 seeds/square foot on steep slopes.

 - For dormant seedings, increase seeding rates by 25 percent to account for lower germination rates and loss of seed to wildlife.